John Lee Ka-chiu: Personal life

 When asked in April 2022, Lee did not respond to questions on whether he is Catholic.
 The following month, he said that he is Catholic.

 He is nicknamed "Pikachu" by the Hong Kong anti-establishment faction, as it sounds similar to his Cantonese name "Lee Ka-chiu".

 According to his August 2022 declaration of interests, Lee is a "Distinguished Member" of the Hong Kong Club.

 Health

-In 2021, Lee had surgery to remove plane warts from his neck.
+In March 2021, Lee underwent surgery to remove plane warts from his neck.